biocypher/biocypher/_sources/tutorial.md.txt

 ```

 The first line (`protein`) identifies our entity and connects to the
-ontological backbone (we define a class to be represented in the graph).
-In the
+ontological backbone; here we define the first class to be represented in the
-configuration YAML, we represent entities - similar to the internal
+graph.
+In the configuration YAML, we represent entities - similar to the
-representation of Biolink - in lower sentence case (e.g., "small molecule").
+internal representation of Biolink - in lower sentence case (e.g., "small
-This is opposed to the use as class names, or in file names and property graph
+molecule").
+Conversely, for class names, in file names, and property graph
-labels, which use PascalCase instead (e.g., "SmallMolecule").
-The
+labels, which use PascalCase instead (e.g., "SmallMolecule") to avoid issues
-transformation is done by BioCypher internally.
-Following this first line are
+with handling spaces.
+The transformation is done by BioCypher internally.
-three indented values of the protein class.
-BioCypher does not strictly enforce
+Following this first line are three indented values of the protein class.
-the entities allowed in this class definition; in fact, we provide several
+BioCypher does not strictly enforce the entities allowed in this class
-methods of extending the existing ontological backbone *ad hoc* by providing
+definition; in fact, we provide several methods of extending the existing
-custom inheritance or hybridising ontologies.
-However, every entity should at
+ontological backbone *ad hoc* by providing custom inheritance or hybridising
-some point be connected to the underlying ontology, otherwise the multiple
+ontologies.
+However, every entity should at some point be connected to the
-hierarchical labels will not be populated.
+underlying ontology, otherwise the multiple hierarchical labels will not be
+populated.

 <!-- TODO link to ontology manipulation -->